-Job opportunities are mostly in government, education and private sector.
+Job opportunities are mostly in government, education, and the private sector.
 For example, news stations hire meteorologists to report the weather.

-Over the years, demand for “operational forecasters” has declined because the usage of computers and predictive modeling.
-There is value to be had by a seasoned weather forecaster but job opportunities have become more rare.
+Over the years, demand for “operational forecasters” has declined because of the usage of computers and predictive modeling.
+There is value to be had by a seasoned weather forecaster but job opportunities have become rarer.

 The best thing about being a meteorologist is that they can continually be wrong and keep their job.
-In fact, this happens on a day-to-day basis.
+In fact, this happens on a day-to-day basis for weather forecasting.